julia-popko/julia-popko.github.io/_projects/meetive.md

      style=false
      img=""
      alt_img=""
      content="The inspiration for this project came from people around me.
 A lot of them experienced major difficulties while trying to organize a group meeting.
-I got curious about this topic and conducted some UX research to find out more about their painpoint.
-The biggest problem during organizing a group event turned out to be deciding and agreeing on specific meeting venue that would suit all the participants and their needs."
+I got curious about this topic and conducted some UX research to find out more about the painpoints.
+Apparently, the biggest problem during organizing a group event turned out to be deciding and agreeing on q specific meeting venue that would suit all the participants and their needs."
 %}

 {%